 Siphonophores are hypothesized to easily evolve between feeding specializations and into a generalist diet due to their modular body plan and their functionally-specialized tentilla (Damian-Serrano et al. 2021a).
-Our results show that closely-related species such as those within the genera Bargmannia, Apolemia, and Nanomia may have evolved distinct feeding specializations.
-These results are congruent with the conclusions from Damian-Serrano et al. (2021a), further indicating that siphonophore dietary evolution can drive rapid shifts even within the same genus.
+Our results show that closely-related species such as those within the genera Bargmannia, Apolemia, and Nanomia may feed on different prey, which generates the hypothesis of these species further subspecializing to avoid competition.
+This hypothesis is congruent with the conclusions from Damian-Serrano et al. (2021a), further indicating that siphonophore dietary evolution can drive rapid shifts even within the same genus.
 Moreover, we find that Apolemia sp., as well as V. serrata, could be generalists feeding on a variety of crustacean and soft-bodied prey.
-These results suggest that a generalist diet may have evolved not just three but up to five times independently, thus reinforcing the conclusions from Damian-Serrano et al. (2021a) on the evolution of feeding guilds.
+If a more extensive and quantitative sampling of these taxa validates this trophic reclassification, it would suggest that a generalist diet had evolved not just three but up to five times independently, further reinforcing the conclusions from Damian-Serrano et al. (2021a) on the evolution of feeding guilds.

 Methodological considerations